Information Necessary for Pupil Enrollment in Public Schools

-All student enrolling in Dinwiddie County Public Schools need to have the following registration form completed, which includes information such as the child’s name, date of birth, social security number, address, and parent/guardian information among other things.
+All students enrolling in Dinwiddie County Public Schools need to have the following registration form completed, which includes information such as the child’s name, date of birth, address, and parent/guardian information among other things.
 Kindergarten students must be 5 years old on or before September 30.

 If a court has awarded you legal parental custody of your child, you must attach a copy of the Custody Order including the visitation rights during the day.

 Preschool Registration / Joint Application Form

 Preschool is for children 3 and 4 years of age who qualify*

 Note: Registration of 3 and 4 years old does not guarantee program admittance.
 Certain restrictions apply.
 Enrollment is dependent upon meeting program criteria.
 Only a limited number of preschool spots are available.
 Preschool i s not first-come first-served.
 Students who are not initially accepted are placed on a waiting list.